Mike-Dirksen/Waste-Tax-Policy-Modelling/Notebooks/DATA_CLEANING_README.md

 - the dependent variable vector (`y`) for modeling,
 - log-transformed versions of waste data for exponential fits.

-These transformations are done *after* cleaning to avoid contaminating the raw data layer.
+These transformations are done *after* cleaning, and used solely for the purposes of plotting to avoid contaminating the raw data.

 ---